mattia-3rne/multiple-linear-regression-via-qr-decomposition/README.md

 ## 📊 Project Overview

-The goal is to determine the optimal coefficients (weights) that minimize the error between predicted and actual house prices based on specific property features.
+The goal is to determine the optimal coefficients that minimize the error between predicted and actual house prices based on specific property features.

 ### The Features
 The model predicts the **Price** based on four independent variables: